 3) Royal Jelly Honey - Another way to preserve the jelly is by blending it with honey and other bee products like propolis and bee pollen.
 In the U.S., this variety is the most common in most natural food stores.

 4) Royal Jelly Vials - Small liquid vials are also traditional ways to consumed it, especially in China.
 They usually are a blend of water, royal jelly, honey and sometimes bee pollen.
 They are typically blended with other tonic extracts, most commonly ginseng, and marketed as a quick energy boosting supplement.
+Often, they are of a lower quality than other forms.

 5) Royal Jelly Ingredient - It is frequently utilized as a supplementary ingredient in skincare products and cosmetics because of its alleged anti-aging associated benefits.
 It is also widely used in many health food products and beverages.

 Typically 1/4 teaspoon of fresh royal jelly is often considered a good dose amount.
 This has been shown to equate to about 1,375 mg/serving on some product labels.
 It is best to either take it straight or mix it into water as it is can degrade quickly.
-Always store pure jelly in the refrigerator, or freezer for longer periods.
+Always store pure jelly in the refrigerator or freezer for longer periods.

 Freeze-dried powders and supplements are slightly more convenient as they are shelf-stable and can be stored at room temperature.